 Visa and Mastercard make similar claims.
 This is an interesting contradiction because lower cost internal payment processing is cited as the advantage for closed loop stored value smartcard systems over Open Loop and credit cards.

 Industry experts and journalists such as Junya Suzuki like to discuss transit payment systems as being a battle between “Open Loop vs. Closed Loop” contactless payments.
 EMV contactless is portrayed as being open “good” vs. Stored-value/prepaid transit SmartCards (Suica, Oyster, etc) as closed “bad”.
-This is entertaining but the whole debate is a setup: smartphones destroy the distinctions between the two.
+This is entertaining but the whole debate is a setup: smartphone digital wallet platforms destroy the distinctions between the two.
 Digital wallet cards like Apple Pay Suica and Smart Octopus on Samsung Pay merge ‘open’ and ‘closed’ into a seamless whole that’s more convenient flexible and powerful than either one on its own.

 The Japanese IC Transit Card Model: Scale, Compatibility, Regionality